waded/xbox-cec/README.md

 - **enables TV-on/off over HDMI-CEC when an Xbox One turns on/off.** Although Xbox One can turn TV on/off by sending infrared (IR) remote signals, that's not enough in some systems, so it also:

 - **sends additional CEC commands e.g. to switch receiver inputs when the Xbox One turns on/off.**

-  It's often suggested you use a universal remote, e.g. Harmony Hub, to do this and more, but remote commands don't trigger when you turn on the Xbox using controllers or voice/assistant, and can conflict with the Xbox's deeper voice/assistant commands (e.g. the "there are two devices named Xbox" problem.)
-It's also increasingly common that devices use CEC to switch inputs, so your Xbox may be the last device standing that needs such help.
+It's often suggested you use a universal remote, e.g. Harmony Hub, to switch inputs and more, but remote commands don't trigger when you turn on the Xbox using controllers and Harmony's Google/Alexa support can conflict with the Xbox's support for more complex Google/Alexa commands.

+It's increasingly common that game consoles support CEC to switch inputs, so your Xbox may be the last device that can't do it on its own.
+If you already have a Raspberry Pi you're within a few dollars (and this service) of what you need to fix it.

 Not all receivers handle CEC active source commands in the same way.
-Please run through *Checking that active source works with an Xbox on my receiver* with a Pi you already have before buying anything!
+Please run through *Testing that active source works with an Xbox on my receiver* with a Pi you already have before buying anything!

 ## Hardware needed